simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     </header>
   </div>
   <div class="grid-slide-text">
     <p>Now that we have created a project let's explore the created files and understand the structure.
-We have the following files and directories in our project:</p>
+The following files and directories will be present inside your project:</p>
     <ul>
         <li>src/</li>
         <li>lib/</li>
         <li>apax.yml</li>
     </ul>
-    <p>In the following slides these points will be described in more detail</p>
+    <p>In the following slides these points will be described in more detail.</p>
   </div>
   <div class="grid-slide-image" style="background-image: url(../img/ax_project_structure.png); background-repeat: no-repeat; background-size: contain">
   </div>